akshayramdev/fellowshipai/city_challenge_vehicle_reid/Readme.md

 ## Evaluation Task

-Find the image(s) in the test set that are from the same identity as the objects in each query image particulary, a list of the top 100 matches from the test set for each query image.
+Find the image(s) in the test set that are from the same identity as the objects in each query image particularly, a list of the top 100 matches from the test set for each query image.

 ---